 Participants in the programme self-assess their sustainability status by completing an online self-assessment within the VIVE Online System.
 Whilst participants retain the obligation to ensure all information provided is accurate and complete (see below), participants' responses and supporting evidence will be reviewed, including through on-site third-party independent assessments, to see whether the evidence submitted and seen reasonably supports the responses given.
 The programme operates on a three-year improvement cycle.
 Reports are produced after each on-site assessment.
 For a summary of the rules governing the operation of the VIVE programme, participants are referred to the VIVE Programme Manual.
-Participants are reminded that, in taking part in the VIVE programme, they warrant that the answers and supporting evidence that they provide are an accurate reflection of the current situation.
-Although an independent on-site assessment is an integral part of the VIVE programme, it remains the responsibility of the participating companies to ensure, that all responses and evidence entered into the online system and otherwise provided are true, accurate, not misleading and have no material omissions.
+Participants are reminded that, in taking part in the VIVE programme, they warrant that the answers and supporting evidence that they provide are an accurate reflection of the VIVE programme, it remains the responsibility of the participating companies to ensure, that all responses and evidence entered into the online system and otherwise provided are true, accurate, not misleading and have no material omissions.

 VIVE seeks to bring end users assurance that their minimum requirements have been met for sustainable production on farms and facilities.
 Where applicable, VIVE may also cover participant, trader and end user legal obligation for due diligence or product conformance to sustainable practices.
 Where end user minimum requirements have not been achieved by participants, they will enter into remediation.
-Participants who fail to engage with remediation or fail to adequately implement the conditions of their remediation will not be eligible for any VIVE Claim level acknowledgement.
+Participants who fail to engage with remediation or fail to adequately implement the conditions of their remediation will not be eligible for any VIVE Claim or Excellence level acknowledgement.